 Make sure your receiving area has adequate space, not only for holding inventory, but for performing quality control and labeling, breaking down larger pallets, staging items that might need to be returned or inspected further, and other receiving activities.
 If you need more information about setting up an efficient warehouse receiving area check our "How to Set Up an Efficient Receiving Area Layout!" blog post too.

-Mistake #3: Picking paths are not optimized
+Order Picking paths are not optimized

-Efficient picking paths will lead to more efficient picking—that is, more time preparing orders and less time moving about the warehouse.
-On the other hand, if picking paths are not optimized, it can lead to excessive travel times, which culminate in slower turnaround times and unnecessary labor costs.
+Efficient picking paths will lead to more efficient order picking—that is, more time preparing orders and less time moving about the warehouse.
+On the other hand, if order picking paths are not optimized, it can lead to excessive travel times, which culminate in slower turnaround times and unnecessary labor costs.

 To avoid those costs, think about optimizing layout in terms of picking paths: